bat/bat/INSTALL.md

 fails if ROOT is not installed.
 You can specify the `ROOTSYS` directory using `--with-rootsys=/path/to/rootsys`

-You can configure BAT with the RooFit/RooStats support using `--enable-roostats`.
-The configure script will check whether the version of ROOT is sufficient and whether the ROOT was compiled with RooFit/RooStats support.
+BAT support for RooFit/RooStats is turned on by default.
+The configure script will check whether the version of ROOT is sufficient and whether ROOT was compiled with RooFit/RooStats support.
+The feature can be turned off explicitly with `--disable-roostats`.

 ### openMP